Raikryu/himark-challenge/dashboard/src/task3_original.md

     const links = [];
     for (const [source, targets] of Object.entries(neighborLinks)) {
       for (const target of targets) {
-        links.push({
+        // Create links in both directions for better visualization links.push({
           source: +source,
           target,